CMU-IDS-Fall-2022/assignment-3-team777/writeup.md

 - Zhi Jing:
 He spent about 16 hours in total for discussion, picking dataset, topic/graph design, coding, webpage layout arrangement.
-The coding took the most of time, about 8 hours, essentially because I have to try a lot of graph to see the effect and choose whether to use or not.
+The coding took the most of time, about 8 hours, essentially because he has to try a lot of graph to see the effect and choose whether to use or not.

 - Yifei Wei:
 He spent about 15 hours in total for discussion, picking dataset, data preprocessing, coding.
 Regarding coding he tried a few methods to find a way to draw a world map.